-A. General Active Treatment System Requirements
+A. GENERAL ACTIVE TREATMENT SYSTEM REQUIREMENTS

-1. The discharger choosing to implement an active treatment system (ATS) on their site shall comply with all the requirements in this Attachment F.
+A.1.
+The discharger choosing to implement an active treatment system on its site shall comply with all the requirements in this Attachment.

-2. Active treatments systems are treatment systems that employs chemical coagulation, chemical flocculation, or electrocoagulation to aid in the reduction of turbidity caused by fine suspended sediment and relies on enclosed computerized systems with pumps, filters, and real-time controls.
+A.2.
+Active treatments systems are treatment technologies that employ chemical coagulation, chemical flocculation, or electrocoagulation to reduce turbidity caused by fine suspended sediment, and/or to control pH levels.
+An active treatment system relies on enclosed computerized systems with pumps, filters, and real-time controls.

-3. The discharger shall assign a lead person (or project manager) who has either a minimum of five years construction stormwater experience or who is a licensed contractor specifically holding a California Class A Contractors license to oversee operation of the ATS.
+A.3.
+The discharger shall assign a lead person (or project manager) who has either a minimum of five years construction stormwater experience or who is a licensed contractor specifically holding a California Class A Contractors license to oversee the operation of the active treatment system.

-4. An ATS may be bypassed if the discharger has met the following conditions:
+A.4.
+An active treatment system may be bypassed if the discharger has met the following conditions:

-The discharger demonstrates all discharges from the watershed area that the ATS was designed to treat are in compliance with the numeric action levels, numeric effluent limitations, and receiving water limitations established by this General Permit through the applicable monitoring requirements in Attachments D or E; and,
+The discharger demonstrates all discharges from the watershed area that the active treatment system was designed to treat are in compliance with the numeric action levels, numeric effluent limitations, and receiving water limitations established by this General Permit through the applicable monitoring requirements in Attachments D or E; and,

 If dewatering is occurring as part of the bypass, the discharger shall comply with the dewatering requirements in Attachment J.

-5. The discharger shall comply with applicable pre-treatment requirements if ATS effluent is authorized to discharge into a sanitary sewer system.
-The discharger shall include proof of authorization and specific criteria required by the sewer agency in the ATS Plan.
+A.5.
+The discharger shall comply with applicable local pre-treatment requirements per the local sanitation agency if the active treatment system effluent is locally authorized to be discharge into a sanitary sewer system.
+The discharger shall include proof of authorization and specific criteria required by the local sanitation agency in its Active Treatment System Plan.

-B. ATS Design Criteria and Specifications
+B. DESIGN CRITERIA AND SPECIFICATIONS

-1. Design Criteria
+B.1.
+Design Criteria

-a.
-The discharger shall specify the design storm and treatment capacity used to size the ATS.
+B.1.a.
+The active treatment system shall be designed to capture and treat (within a 72-hour period) a volume equivalent to the runoff from a 10-year, 24-hour storm event using a watershed coefficient of 1.0.

-b.
-The watershed runoff coefficient used to size the ATS shall be 1.0.
+B.1.b.
+The watershed runoff coefficient used to size the active treatment system shall be 1.0.

-c.
-All discharges from the ATS must numeric effluent limitations as specified in Section D.4 below.
+B.1.c.
+All discharges from the active treatment system must comply with numeric effluent limitations as specified in Section D.4 below.

-d.
-Runoff in excess of the design storm used to size the ATS shall not be routed through the ATS, and must meet the bypass requirements in Section A.4, above.
+B.1.d.
+Runoff in excess of the design storm used to size the active treatment system shall not be routed through the active treatment system and must meet the bypass requirements in Section A.4, above.

-e.
-The discharger shall design the ATS to preclude the discharge of treatment chemicals or settled floc from the system.
+B.1.e.
+The discharger shall design the active treatment system to preclude the discharge of treatment chemicals or settled floc from the system.

-f.
+B.1.f.
 The discharger shall design outlets to dissipate energy from concentrated flows.

-g.
-The discharge shall design the bypass conveyance to dissipate energy from concentrated flows.
+B.1.g.
+The discharger shall design the bypass conveyance to dissipate energy from concentrated flows.

-2. Treatment Chemicals for Coagulation and Flocculation
+B.2.
+Treatment Chemicals for Coagulation and Flocculation

-a.
-The discharger shall select, for use within the ATS, treatment chemical(s) capable of complying with the technology-based numeric effluent limitations by using one of the following methods:
+B.2.a.
+The discharger shall select, for use within the active treatment system, treatment chemical(s) capable of complying with the technology-based numeric effluent limitations by using one of the following methods:

-The discharger shall conduct, at minimum, six site-specific jar tests (per treatment chemical with one test serving as a control) for each site to determine the proper treatment chemical and dosage levels for their ATS.
-The discharger shall conduct these jar tests using water samples that represent typical site conditions and in accordance with ASTM D2035-08 (2003) or
+The discharger shall conduct, at minimum, six site-specific jar tests (per treatment chemical with one test serving as a control) for each site to determine the proper treatment chemical and dosage levels for their active treatment system.
+The discharger shall conduct the jar tests using water samples that represent typical site conditions and in accordance with ASTM D2035-08 (2003).

-Single field jar tests may also be conducted during a project if conditions warrant; for example, if construction activities disturb changing types of soils, which consequently cause change in stormwater and runoff characteristics.
+Single field jar tests may also be conducted during a project if conditions warrant; an example includes, if construction activities disturb changing types of soils, which consequently cause change in stormwater and runoff characteristics.

-3. Filtration
+B.3.
+Filtration